robertalexa/rpi-raid1-root-partition/README.md

 /dev/md0 / ext4 defaults,noatime,errors=remount-ro 0 1
 ```
 23. `sudo reboot`
+24. `sudo rm -rf /media/raid`
-24. OPTIONAL but recommended step.
+25. OPTIONAL but recommended step.
 Power off your RPi, plug your MicroSD into your laptop and delete the old `/root` partition.

 ## Enjoy!